schurms/3813ICT-Assignment2/README.md

 Core data structures are:

-Group: - This mnodel includes the channel Class.
+Group: - This model includes the channel Class.
 ```typescript
 import { Channel } from './channel.model';